LuckyLYM/Zebra/README.md

 Zebra: When Temporal Graph Neural Networks Meet Temporal Personalized PageRank
 =============================================================================

-Code repository for VLDB2023 submission
+Code repository for the VLDB2023 paper

 ## Dataset
 6 datasets were used in this paper: